Thomas Francis McNamara: Life

-At the office of William Hague, an architect who designed many Roman Catholic churches generally in the French Gothic style, McNamara rose from being a pupil to managing assistant.
-Hague died in 1899, the year Omagh’s Sacred Heart was dedicated, and consequently it was "a culmination of [Hague's] amazing catalogue of completed ecclesiastical designs and his continuous championship of the Gothic Revival style," according to Richard Oram in Expressions of Faith-Ulster’s Church Heritage.
-After his death, his partner T. F. McNamara took over most of his commissions.
-Thereafter, Hague formed a business partnership with Hague's widow, practising as Hague & McNamara until about 1907, when he practised under his own name, the firm of T. F. McNamara, which ventured more into Hispano-Romanesque architecture.
-His office was located on Dawson Street, Dublin, until 1911, at number 50, he then relocated to 192 Great Brunswick Street, Dublin, where he worked until 1927.
+McNamara started his career as a pupil and later managing assistant of William Hague Jr., an architect who designed many Roman Catholic churches generally in the French Gothic style, McNamara rose from being a pupil to managing assistant.

+After Hague's death in 1899, McNamara took over most of his commissions, forming a business partnership with Hague's widow, practising as Hague & McNamara until about 1907, when he practised under his own name, the firm of T. F. McNamara.
+After this, he ventured more into Hispano-Romanesque architecture.
+His office was located on Dawson Street, Dublin, until 1911, at number 50.
+In 1912, he was appointed architect to the Dublin Joint Hospital Board.
+McNamara relocated his office to 192 Great Brunswick Street, Dublin, where he worked until 1927.
 From 1927 until his death, his office was located at number 5 Dawson Street.

-In 1912, he was appointed architect to the Dublin Joint Hospital Board.
+McNamara was the father of architects Patrick Noel and Charles G. McNamara, who were partners in his firm from the 1920s.
+Charles absorbed his practice into his own after McNamara's death in January 1947.

+Among McNamara's pupils was Harry Clarke, who he advised to pursue art over a career in architecture.